 (fees $10 per night) has a shady location between road and creek, while for free primitive camping there is one good location hereabouts, three miles east, along a short, sandy track on the north side of the road.
 Just after here the Burr Trail bends sharply and descends quite steeply into The Gulch

 , one of the most popular canyons in the national monument owing to the generally easy walking and beautiful, varied scenery.
-This is a prime backpacking trip - to reach the Escalante takes two days and there are many other side canyons to explore.
+This is a prime backpacking trip (downstream) - to reach the Escalante takes two days and there are many other side canyons to explore.
 Upstream, the canyon is less-visited but still interesting; one close destination is a short slot canyon, 0.7 miles north of the point where the road leaves the streamway to the northeast.